ouidhi/future_of_genres/Concepts.md

 > **Forecast vs Actual Plot**
   - Visual comparison between the model’s forecast and the actual values is essential for intuitive evaluation.

-Visual comparison between predicted and actual values is also crucial.

 **4. Creating a forecast for future**

 After validation, the final model is trained on the full dataset to forecast future time periods.

-## Time-series components

-A given time series is thought to consist of three systematic components including level, trend, seasonality, and one non-systematic component called noise.
+These factors are also used to tweak the parameters of the model.

 ## ARIMA/ SARIMA Model Forecasting

 ***ARIMA = AR + I + MA***

-- AR (Auto-Regressive): Uses past values to predict future values.
+ARIMA stands for AutoRegressive Integrated Moving Average — a classic and powerful time series forecasting method.

+It's built on three main components:
+- AR (AutoRegressive): Uses the relationship between an observation and a number of lagged observations (i.e., past values).
-- I (Integrated): Differencing to make data stationary.
+- I (Integrated): Applies differencing to remove trends and make the time series stationary (where the mean and variance stay constant over time).
-- MA (Moving Average): Models the error of past forecasts.
+- MA (Moving Average): Models the error of the past forecast as part of the prediction equation.

 ***SARIMA = ARIMA + Seasonality***